-As our society ages the prevalence of Alzheimer’s disease and other forms of dementia continues to increase, with a new diagnosis being made in Australia every six minutes.
+As our society ages, the prevalence of Alzheimer’s disease and other forms of dementia and memory loss continues to increase, with a new diagnosis being made in Australia every six minutes.
 The burden of living with the disease affects not only the individual, it affects their family, their friends and society as a whole.

 Alzheimer’s disease is a multifactorial condition that includes genetic and other environmental factors.

 From a genetic perspective carrying the ApoE4 allele is a known risk factor.

 Carrying two copies of the ApoE4 allele increases your relative risk of developing the disease x 5-12 times.
 It is possible to test for a person’s individual ApoE status but this has been discouraged up until relatively recently because no management strategy had been shown to be effective

 I’ve made reference previously to the findings of the FINGER study, which was the first to demonstrate how following a multi-domain approach of eating healthily, exercising, undertaking cognitive training and managing risk factors for vascular disease could reduce the risk of Alzheimer’s Disease in those identified to be at higher risk of cognitive decline.